gituliar/fuchsia/README.md

-*Delirium* is a reducer of differential equations for multiloop master integrals.
+*Fuchsia* is a reducer of differential equations for multiloop master integrals.